 History weaves tale of growing faith community

-For more than 150 years, the Catholic faith has flourished in Medina under the blessing of St. Francis Xavier, our patron saint.
+For 160 years, the Catholic faith has flourished in Medina under the blessing of St. Francis Xavier, our patron saint.

 Humble beginnings (1860-1907)